Stanford-ILIAD/droc/README.md

 ### Plan-level examples

-1. Define the task name and their clip candidates in `utils/perception/perception_utils.py`.
+1. Define the task name and the corresponding clip candidates in `utils/perception/perception_utils.py`.

 2. Put all images for retrieval in `cache/image_for_retrieval`.
 Images should be named in the format of 'object_x.png', e.g., 'cup_1.png'.